Igigog/anomaly-modding-book/src/configs/condlists.md

       <opt-value> ::= <value> | ""

                   ;; A Condition is a list of Actions surrounded by curly braces.
-                  ;- It evaluates its actions to produce a boolean, ;  combining them via logical AND.
+                  ;- Actions are evaluated left-to-right and combined via logical AND to produce a boolean.
                   ;- Call / Not-Call actions within a Condition namespace via xr_conditions.
                   ;  (i.e. =func(1, 2, 3) will call xr_conditions.func(obj1, obj2, {1, 2, 3}))
       <condition> ::= "{" <actions> "}"

                   ;; An Effect is a list of Actions surrounded by percent signs.
-                  ;- It applies side-effects to the game state.
+                  ;- Actions are evaluated left-to-right, and their return values are ignored.
                   ;- Call / Not-Call actions within an Effect namespace via xr_effects.
                   ;  (i.e. =func(1, 2, 3) will call xr_effects.func(obj1, obj2, {1, 2, 3}))
          <effect> ::= "%" <actions> "%"